arthurdjn/snake-reinforcement-learning/README.md

 I started this project when I saw the [demonstration](https://www.youtube.com/watch?v=vhiO4WsHA6c) from [Chrisspresso](https://github.com/Chrispresso/SnakeAI).
 I read his [project page](https://chrispresso.io/AI_Learns_To_Play_Snake) and then wanted to create my own version.
-The arechitecture is somewhat similar, but the vision and game are coded differently.
+The architecture is somewhat similar, but the vision and game are coded differently.
+In addition, I added a web visualizer so anyone can play with the project :smiley: !